What Do We Do With This Story

 This magnificent opportunity has already begun!

-The Program will include bringing early factual records into the open and placing them under public scrutiny.
+You are invited to come and participate in this gathering.
+The program will include bringing early factual records into the open and placing them under public scrutiny.

 The day’s program will be recorded and filmed.

 Information you need about the program before registering